Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 \end{pmatrix}
 $$

-The eigen vectors for this matrix are (1,1) and (1,-3).
-Multiplying the Matrix A to these vectors (hence applying a transformation to these vectors), only changes the scale of these vectors by a certain value (i.e. eigen value) but it does not changes its direction.
-As you can see below, the vectors scaled by 8 and 4 and those are the eigen values corresponding to those vectors.
+The eigen vectors for this matrix are $$ \begin{pmatrix} 1\\1 \end{pmatrix} $$ and $$ \begin{pmatrix} 1\\-3 \end{pmatrix} $$.
+Multiplying the Matrix A to these vectors (hence applying a transformation to these vectors), only changes the length of these vectors by a certain value (i.e. eigen value) but it does not changes its direction.
+As you can see below, the vectors are scaled by 8 and 4 and those are the eigen values corresponding to those vectors.

 ![Eigen Vectors](/images/post5/vector3.png "Eigen Vector ")

 Mathematically we can express this by saying

 $ Av = \lambda v $

-So this is concludes our 1 minute introduction of Eigen Vectors/Values with a hope that this brings some familiarity.
-There are lot of excellent resources out there where you can learn more about this.
+So this concludes our one minute introduction of Eigen Vectors/Values with a hope that this brings some familiarity.
+There are lots of excellent resources out there where you can learn more about this.

 ### Adjacency Matrix